Getting Ready for GDPR Compliance in 2018

 Under GDPR, you will need to prove that you can restore missing data, list backed up data, locate data and manage your data.
 Thus, any audited organization without a genuine data backup solution will be at risk of being penalized.

-Here is a list of some best practices to comply with GDPR in 2018:
+Here is a list of some action solar best practices to comply with GDPR in 2018:

 Data Backup – Manage and safeguard your backups using professional tools tailored to company needs.
 It is also essential to recycle datasets automatically after backup retention periods complete.